Universal Weak Variable-Length Source Coding on Countable Infinite Alphabets: Proofs of the Main Results

-as $\epsilon\rightarrow 0$.
-The next result characterizes a sufficient condition on $(\epsilon_n)$, function of $(k_n)$, i.e., the size sequence of tail based partitions, where the metric entropy of our collection of envelope distributions shares the same asymptotic than the unconstrained family determined in (\ref{eq_th_IRG_tail_schemme_11}).
+The second result characterizes a sufficient condition on $(\epsilon_n)_n$, function of $(k_n)_n$, i.e., the size sequence of tail based partitions, where the metric entropy of our collection of envelope distributions shares the same asymptotic than the unconstrained family determined in (\ref{eq_th_IRG_tail_schemme_11}).